river-veek/adventure-game/README.md

 # Python Text-Based Adventure Game
-Fight enemies, find and trade items, and defeat a final boss (old-school style).
+Fight enemies, find and trade items, and defeat a final boss to win!

 This project displays a culmination of Python skills that I have learned in CIS 122, 210, and 211 at UofO.